0n0w1c/grubefi-rpi4/README.md

 #### Guide to the UEFI Firmware ####
 Press <kbd>Esc</kbd> when you see the Raspberry

-(The following setting change is pre-applied, for reference) \
+The following Settings changes are pre-applied: \
 `Device Manager` → `Raspberry Pi Configuration` → `Advanced Configuration`

 Limit RAM to 3GB - Press <kbd>Enter</kbd> Disabled <kbd>Enter</kbd> \